 How will we do it?

-Findings from previous attempts to implement myCOPD into local systems, which highlighted that administrative support is key to successful implementation and embedding of the app, have been considered in this roll out.
+Findings from previous attempts to deploy myCOPD into local systems, which highlighted that administrative support is key to successful execution and embedding of the app, have been considered in this roll out.

 Who are we working with?

-We have recruited Digital Health Champions and Clinical Champions from Sirona Care and Health, and North Bristol NHS Trust, and partners from community, primary and secondary care will work together to help spread and adopt the use of the myCOPD app.
+We have recruited Digital Health Champions and Clinical Champions from Sirona Care and Health, and North Bristol Trust and the partners from community, primary and secondary care will work together to help spread and adopt the use of the myCOPD app.

-A rapid qualitative evaluation exploring the benefits, barriers and perceptions of staff and patients around this model will be completed by the University of Bath by April 2022.
+A rapid evaluation exploring the benefits, barriers and experiences of staff and patients around this model will be completed by the University of Bath by April 2022.
 A full evaluation will be completed by October 2022.

 A focus on COPD as part of the National Adoption and Spread Safety Improvement Programme (A&S-SIP)